 Organizational stakeholders are strategic for the company in fulfilling its strategic objectives.
 On the one hand, they contribute their labor, knowledge, and skills to make the business successful.
 They also influence businesses through their decisions and the quality of their work.

-What is the difference between organizational stakeholders and business stakeholders?
+Difference between organizational stakeholders and business stakeholders

 Apart from classifying stakeholders as external and internal stakeholders, other classifications exist.
 It groups them into: